MdFoysal2024/assignment-10-client-side/README.md

 npm install
 Set up environment variables:

+## ⚙️ Configuration
+The project uses Firebase for authentication and data storage.
+All Firebase-related credentials must be configured in the .env file.

 Create a .env file in the root directory.

 Add the following variables (without exposing sensitive credentials):